Ready to say goodbye to debt for good? Learn More

 Repossession fees are what creditors pay to repossess your car.
 Towing, storage, and auction fees are common examples.
 If you’re delinquent on your car loan and your car is repossessed, those fees are passed on to you.
 Keep reading to find out more about repossession and what repossession fees mean for you.

-Written by Attorney Serena Siew
+Written by Attorney Serena SiewLegally reviewed by Jonathan Petts

-How Does Car Repossession Work?
+How Much Does Repossession Cost?

-What Fees Are Involved with Repossession?
+What Fees Are Involved With Repossession?

 • The principal balance on the loan